AGkikakis/Place_Recognition/README.md

 geometrical checks implemented in DLoopDetector library to identify if a loop closure exists (a location that has been visited before).
 If the system identifies a loop closure, a match representing the same location from a previous visit should be returned.

+The software developed in this repository uses DBoW2 and DLoopDetector libraries that can be found at http://webdiis.unizar.es/~dorian/index.php?p=3